Zimbabwe Set Departure Birding Tour: African Pitta, Miombo Woodlands and Eastern Highlands Tour Report, November 2024

 Lilian’s LovebirdAgapornis lilianae

-African & Green Broadbills (Calyptomenidae)
+African and Green Broadbills (Calyptomenidae)

 African BroadbillSmithornis capensis